MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Devices.CloudPrint/New-MgBetaPrintShareJobDocumentUploadSession.md

 Request headers for each `PUT` operation can be used to specify the exact range of bytes to be uploaded.
 This allows transfer to be resumed, in case the network connection is dropped during upload.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [New-MgPrintShareJobDocumentUploadSession](/powershell/module/Microsoft.Graph.Devices.CloudPrint/New-MgPrintShareJobDocumentUploadSession?view=graph-powershell-v1.0)

 ## SYNTAX

 ### CreateExpanded (Default)